Animal Skull Tattoos

 On the bright side of bird skull tattoos, the hummingbird is a colorful symbol of joy, good luck, happiness, and consciousness.

-The small bird is known for its independence, always traveling alone, and for its resilience despite the apparently insignificant size.
+The small bird is known for its independence, for always traveling alone, and for its resilience despite its apparently insignificant size.

 Hummingbird tattoos are used to emphasize the beautiful aspects of life in a variety of ways.

 In terms of design, the image of the hummingbird skull can be integrated into any type of tattoo story, and it looks good on almost any body part.